 Pursuant to the requirements under Section 134(5) read with Section 134(3)(c) of theAct with respect to Directors' Responsibility Statement it is hereby confirmed that:

-b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2017 and of loss of theCompany for the year ended on that date;
+b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2018 and of the loss ofthe Company for the year ended on that date;

-c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting with the provisions of this Act for safeguarding theassets of the Company andfor preventing and detectingfraud and other irregularities;
+c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 d) the Directors have prepared the annual accounts on a going concern basis;

 e) the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and

-ICRA Ltd. has reaffirmed the highest credit rating of [ICRA] A1+'/[ICRA] AAA(Stable)'for the bank facilities long term/short term borrowings and commercial paperprograms of the Company.
-Further CRISIL Ltd. has also reaffirmed the highest creditrating of CRISIL A1+ and CRISIL AAA/Stable' for short term and long term bankfacilities of the Company.
+ICRA Ltd. has reaffirmed the highest credit rating of '[ICRA] A1+'/'[ICRA] AAA(Stable)'for the bank facilities long term/short term borrowings and commercial paper programs ofthe Company.

 BUSINESS RESPONSIBILITY REPORTING